moefh/pico-loser/README.md

 ## VGA Output

 The VGA output has 2 bits per color channel (which results in an image of 64 colors).
-I use some very simple homemade DACs built with a few resistors on a perfboard:
+I use a homemade perfboard with a few resistors:

 ![VGA Board](images/pico.jpg)

-The output pins (which can be changed in `game/main.c`) are configures as follows:
+The output pins (which can be changed in `game/main.c`) are configured as:

 |  Pico GPIO |  Output signal  |
 |-----------:|-----------------|